Skip to main content

 The matching rules HMRC requires, applied per disposal.
 2024/25 split-year CGT (10/20% before 30 Oct, 18/24% after) handled automatically.

-Show Working — full audit trail
+Show Working, a full audit trail

 Every disposal records the matching rule, the S104 pool snapshot before and after, and the price source with confidence rating.
 If HMRC asks for working under a CARF-driven enquiry, you have it.